mejaz/React_Redux_Readables_Project_2/README.md

 Steps to launch the Readables App:
 --------------------------------
 1. Launch cmd(in Windows) or Terminal (in MacOS).
-2. Navigate to the folder containing all the files of this repository.
+2. Navigate to the folder containing all the files of this repository for the folder frontend.
 3. Run the command - `npm install`
 4. Run the command - `npm start`
 5. The Readables application will start at local host port 3000 - http://127.0.0.1:3000
+6. Navigate to api-server folder from this repository.
+7. Run the command - `node server.js`

 API Endpoints used in the Readables App: